 Similarly, if I only want to see warning messages (priority 4) or higher, I can use this command:

 I don’t generally recommend configuring the logging priority level much higher than this.
 You’ll almost never see priority 0 or 1 messages because they usually indicate a catastrophic failure.
 And in my experience, the designations of priority 2, 3, and 4 messages are largely arbitrary.
 I usually just leave the default value of 6, or “informational.”
 The priority you use may also depend on your network performance monitoring tool, and its storage capacity and log ingestion limits.

 Step 4: Define destination port and IP address

 One thing you may want to do is change the UDP port number, or use TCP ports instead.
 To change your UDP port, use the following transport command:

 ! logging trap 192.168.2.47 transport udp port 8514 !

-This command says, for this server, we want to send to UDP port 8514 instead of the default port 514.
+This command says, “For this server, I want to send messages to UDP port 8514 instead of the default port 514”.
 This only applies to the specified server.
-You may have multiple servers configured, and the device will send each message to all of the configured servers.
+You may have multiple servers configured, and the device will send each message to all the configured servers.

-You can also configure the device to use TCP instead of UDP.
+To configure the device to use TCP instead of UDP, use this command:

 ! logging trap 192.168.2.47 transport tcp port 8514 !